frederic-perez/AmE-dictionary/data/dictionary.md

 __kick the crap out of (someone)__ _idiom_
 __kick the tires__ _idiom_ To inspect or test something or someone to ensure that he, she, or it meets the required or expected standard of quality.
 Primarily heard in US, Canada. _The boss always assigns difficult projects as a way of kicking the tires of new employees._ _We should hire a few interns to kick the tires on this app before we release it to the public._
 __kick-starter__ _n_ A motor starter (as on a motorcycle) that is activated by a thrust of the foot.
-__kick-the-can__ _n_ __1__ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children’s game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
-The game is one of skill, strategy, and stealth, as well as physical fitness. __2__ :two::hammer: _Kicking the can down the road._
+__kick-the-can__ _n_ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children’s game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
+The game is one of skill, strategy, and stealth, as well as physical fitness.
 __kickback schemes__
 __kickback__ _n_ :seven::hammer: (kickbacks) _A kickback deal._
 __kickoff__ _The kickoff of the shopping season._